MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 ## Build HTML files

-For publishing to your own website, you can use the [HtmlFromRepoGenerator](custom-help-toolkit-HtmlFromRepoGenerator.md) tool that is part of the custom Help toolkit for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] to clone a repo and generate the corresponding HTML files.
+For publishing to your own website, you can use any tool.
+The [HtmlFromRepoGenerator](custom-help-toolkit-HtmlFromRepoGenerator.md) tool that is part of the custom Help toolkit for [!INCLUDE [prod_short](../developer/includes/prod_short.md)] will clone a repo and generate the corresponding HTML files, but you can use any third-party tool.

 Alternatively, you can create your own tooling and processes around [DocFx](https://dotnet.github.io/docfx/), which is an open-source tool for converting markdown files.
 This section provides some guidance on how you can use DocFx to publish HTML files from your fork of one of the Microsoft repos *without* using the [HtmlFromRepoGenerator](custom-help-toolkit-HtmlFromRepoGenerator.md) tool.
 You can find additional tips in the [Custom Help Toolkit](custom-help-toolkit.md) article.